trashvin/python-gamedev-2021/README.md

 ## Lessons and Schedules

-- #### Day 1 : Introduction to Github , VSCode and Python.
+- #### Day 1 : Introduction to Python, Visual Studio Code, and Python.

-  An introductiion to the Python programming language, the Visual Studio Code editor and GitHub.
+  An introductiion to the Python programming language, virtual environments, the Visual Studio Code editor and GitHub.
 - #### Day 2 : Crash course in Python

   Quick discussion on the basic operations, conditional statements, loop statement, list, methods and OOP in Python.